jnbdz/demo-golang-nodejs-extension-helloworld/README.md

 ## :memo: Documentation
 Based on this tutorial: https://www.krishnaraman.net/blog/node-addons-written-in-go

-When creating an Node.js extension with Golang you first need to create your `go` script file.
+When creating an Node.js extension with Golang make sure to import `C` package in your Golang script:
-Make sure to import `C` package:

 ```go
 import "C"